Magnetic quantum phase transition in a metallic Kondo heterostructure: Model

-At large $\Jk = 5.00$, shown in Figs.~\ref{fig:Mft_dos}(c,f) and \ref{fig:Mft_akw}(c,f), only $V$ takes a nonvanishing value.
+At large $\Jk = 5.00$, shown in Figs.~\ref{fig:Mft_dos}(b,e) and \ref{fig:Mft_akw}(b,e), only $V$ takes a nonvanishing value.
 Here the $f$ electron delocalizes and participates in the Luttinger volume.
 This notion can be made precise, since we can view the heterostructure as a two-dimensional Bravais lattice with a unit cell consisting of $L$ conduction electrons and one pseudo-fermion.
 In the paramagnetic heavy-fermion phase, the pseudo-fermion spectral function is given by

 For values of $\ve{k}_2$ with $\cos k_x + \cos k_y = 0$, defining the Fermi surface of the two-dimensional tight-binding model on the square lattice, the above form matches the mean-field result of a single impurity in a one-dimensional metallic host.
 Here, we observe a resonance at the Fermi energy for the $f$ spectral function, and a dip in the $c$ spectral function.
-These features are apparent in Figs.~\ref{fig:Mft_dos}(c,f) and \ref{fig:Mft_akw}(c,f).
-The momentum-resolved $f$ spectral function, \ref{fig:Mft_akw}(f), shows well-defined poles.
+These features are apparent in Figs.~\ref{fig:Mft_dos}(b,e) and \ref{fig:Mft_akw}(b,e).
+The momentum-resolved $f$ spectral function, \ref{fig:Mft_akw}(e), shows well-defined poles.
 Following the same discussion as above, and as explicitly computed in Appendix \ref{mean_field.app}, these poles correspond to two-dimensional states.
-In the vicinity of the $\ve{M}$ and $\ve{\Gamma}$ points in the two-dimensional Brillouin zone, they form a narrow band that leads to an enhanced density of states, very visible in Fig.~\ref{fig:Mft_dos}(c,f).
+In the vicinity of the $\ve{M}$ and $\ve{\Gamma}$ points in the two-dimensional Brillouin zone, they form a narrow band that leads to an enhanced density of states, very visible in Fig.~\ref{fig:Mft_dos}(b,e).

-Finally, at intermediate coupling, $\Jk = 3.45$, all mean-field order parameters take nonvanishing values.
-The dominant features in this phase, as shown in Fig.~\ref{fig:Mft_dos}(b,e) and \ref{fig:Mft_akw}(b,e), can be understood by starting from the paramagnetic heavy-fermion phase and allowing for $\ve{Q} = (\pi,\pi) $ scattering, which leads to shadow bands in the extended zone scheme.
+Finally, for a coexistence state, all mean-field order parameters take nonvanishing values.
+For our analysis, we choose the mean-field parameters $m_c=0.17$, $m_f=0.40$, and $V=0.438$.
+The dominant features in such state, as shown in Figs.~\ref{fig:Mft_dos}(c,f) and \ref{fig:Mft_akw}(c,f), can be understood by starting from the paramagnetic heavy-fermion phase and allowing for $\ve{Q} = (\pi,\pi) $ scattering, which leads to shadow bands in the extended zone scheme.

 In an exact numerical calculation, we do not have access to the pseudo fermion, and it is convenient to consider a so-called composite fermion operator defined as $\hat{\psi}_{\ve{i},\sigma}^{\dagger}=\sum_{\sigma^{\prime}}\hat{c}_{\ve{i},R_{z}=0,\sigma^{\prime}}^{\dagger}\boldsymbol{\sigma}_{\sigma^{\prime},\sigma}^{} \cdot\hat{\boldsymbol{\mathit{S}}}^f_{\ve{i}}$ \cite{Costi00,Borda07,Maltseva09,Raczkowski18,Danu21,Raczkowski22}.
 By means of a canonical Shrieffer-Wolff transformation \cite{Schrieffer66}, one can derive the Kondo lattice model from an Anderson model in the limit where charge fluctuations on the localized impurity orbitals is suppressed.
 In this framework, the composite fermion operator merely corresponds to the Schrieffer-Wolff transformation of the fermion creation operator on localized impurity orbitals \cite{Raczkowski18}.
 In addition, one can represent the Kondo coupling as the hybridization of the composite fermion and $c$ fermion, $\frac{1}{2}\sum_{\sigma} ( \hat{\psi}_{\ve{i},\sigma}^{\dagger}\hat{c}_{\ve{i},R_z=0,\sigma}^{}+\hat{c}_{\ve{i},R_z=0,\sigma}^{\dagger}\hat{\psi}_{\ve{i},\sigma}^{}) =\hat{\boldsymbol{S}}_{\ve{i},R_z=0}^{c}\cdot\hat{\boldsymbol{S}}_{\ve{i}}^{f}$.
 In the mean-field approximation, the Green's function of the composite fermion can be computed by expressing it as a convolution of single-particle Green's functions via Wick's theorem.
 The resulting momentum-dependent spectral function $A_{\psi}(\ve{k}_2,\omega)$ is depicted for the three representative values of $\Jk$ in Figs.~\ref{fig:Mft_akw}(g)-(i).